-If you’re like most businesses, your website caters to a lot of different groups of people.
+If you’re like most businesses, your website caters to different target markets.
 Whether it’s new users, returning customers, employees, or job seekers, each group should feel that you are catering to their specific needs.
 Rather than having a one-size-fits-all website, segmenting your site by audience type is a great way to maintain consistent branding that accommodates all site visitors.

 What is Audience Segmentation?